lkellar/shelf/README.md

 To retrieve, just navigate to the home page, enter the code, and the note should appear!

-You'll have the option to copy the data to clipboard if your browser supports the [`navigator.clipboard.writeText` feature](https://developer.mozilla.org/en-US/docs/Web/API/Clipboard/writeText#Browser_compatibility)
+You'll also have the option to copy the data to your clipboard.
+If your browser supports the [`navigator.clipboard.writeText` feature](https://developer.mozilla.org/en-US/docs/Web/API/Clipboard/writeText#Browser_compatibility), then it'll use that.
+If not, it will use the included [clipboard-polyfill](https://github.com/lgarron/clipboard-polyfill)

 ## API Endpoints